Thermoplastic olefin: Structure

 The geometry of the metallocene catalyst will determine the sequence of chirality in the chain, as in, atactic, syndiotactic, isotactic, as well as average block length, molecular weight and distribution.
 These characteristics will in turn govern the microstructure of the blend.

 As in metal alloys the properties of a TPO product depend greatly upon controlling the size and distribution of the microstructure.
-PP and PE form a vaguely crystalline structure known as a spherulite.
-Unlike metals, a spherulite cannot be described in terms of a lattice or unit cell, but rather as a set of polymer chains that pack down closely next to one another and form a dense core.
-The PP and PE components of a blend constitute the "crystalline phase", and the rubber gives the "amorphous phase".
+PP and PE form lamellar crystallites separated by amorphous regions that can grow into a variety of microstructures ranging from single crystals from dilute solution crystallization to fiberous crystals and shish-kabob structures.
+Thin films from quiescent melts can form spherulitic impinging structures that display cylindrically symmetric birefringence.
+The PP and PE components of a blend constitute the "crystalline phase", and the rubber and branched PE chains and PE/PP end groups gives the "amorphous phase".

 If PP and PE are the dominant component of a TPO blend then the rubber fraction will be dispersed into a continuous matrix of "crystalline" polypropylene.
 If the fraction of rubber is greater than 40% phase inversion may be possible when the blend cools, resulting in an amorphous continuous phase, and a crystalline dispersed phase.
 This type of material is non-rigid, and is sometimes called TPR for ThermoPlastic Rubber.

 To increase the rigidity of a TPO blend, fillers exploit a surface tension phenomena.
 By selecting a filler with a higher surface area per weight, a higher flexural modulus can be achieved.
 Specific density of TPO blends range from 0.92 to 1.1.